-Dr Pender was the first graduate of dietetics in the UK and has an impressive record of decorations from his professional association (BDA) in a career spanning some 30 years.
-He has practiced as a Dietitian at the Murrayfield Hospital since it opened in 1984.
+I was the first graduate of dietetics in the UK and have an impressive record of decorations from my professional association (BDA) in a career spanning some 30 years.
+I have practiced as a Dietitian at the Murrayfield Hospital since it opened in 1984.

-More recently, he was appointed to the position of Lead Specialist Dietitian with the bariatric service at the Spire Edinburgh Hospitals where he has developed the dietetic arm of the multi-disciplinary team supporting the client load of overweight and obese patients.
+More recently, I was appointed to the position of Lead Specialist Dietitian with the bariatric service at the Spire Edinburgh Hospitals where I have developed the dietetic arm of the multi-disciplinary team supporting the client load of overweight and obese patients.